Checkboxes are used when there are multiple items to select in a list. Users can select zero, one, or any number of items.

 Checking a child checkbox, if at least one other child checkbox is not selected, automatically puts the parent checkbox into the indeterminate state.
 Unchecking a child checkbox, when all other children checkboxes remain selected, switches the parent checkbox from the default checked state to the indeterminate state.

-Users can navigate between checkbox inputs by pressing
+Users can navigate to and between checkbox inputs by pressing

 Checkbox versus radio button